Mintbase/Grants-Program/applications/starks_network.md

 Glacier Blockchain Technology is a company registered in Yantai, Shandong, P. R. China.

 ### Team's experience
 **Dr. Xiao Zhang** is a researcher with experience in computer architecture, blockchain and cryptography.
 He holds a PhD in computer science from the University of Twente of the Netherlands.
-He is an active advocator of Web3 and also one of the first Polkadot ambassadors in China.
+He is an active advocator of Mintbase and also one of the first Polkadot ambassadors in China.
 His current research interests include decentralized identity, verifiable credentials and zero-knowledge proof technology for privacy protection.

 **Ming Chow** has a bachelor's degree in computer science.
 He has 10 years of experience in system architect and software development.
 He has worked in several high-tech companies in Guangzhou and Shenzhen in China and lead the design of several core business software.
 He is responsible for the Substrate system architecture design for the Starks Network.